orisai/scheduler/docs/README.md

 $scheduler = new SimpleScheduler(null, null, null, null, $logger);
 ```

-If you use [process job executor](#parallelization-and-process-isolation), then also these situations are logged:
+With the [process job executor](#parallelization-and-process-isolation), these situations are also logged:

 - Subprocess running the job produced unexpected *stdout* output.
-Job should never echo or write directly to stdout.
+A job should never echo or write directly to stdout.
 - Subprocess running the job produced unexpected *stderr* output.
-This may happen just due to deprecation notices but may
+This may happen due to deprecation notices but may
-  also be caused by more serious problem occurring in CLI.
+  also be caused by a more serious problem occurring in CLI.

 ```php
 use Orisai\Scheduler\SimpleScheduler;